Jawz84/Blog/PowerShell Contributing.md

 Every Pull Request in the PowerShell repo gets an assignee.
 A person who you can ask for help when something is not working properly (sometimes CI can be glitchy and fail on something else than your code), or if you just have a question.
 Be patient - half of the work on the PowerShell repository is being done by volunteers, members of the community like you who do this in their spare time.
-And staff members of the PowerShell team have all kinds of tasks assigned to them.
+And staff members of the PowerShell Team have all kinds of tasks assigned to them.

 Your work in the PR will be reviewed by two maintainers.